R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 `Available memory`: command `free` uses the data provided by file `/proc/meminfo`.
 Available memory is an estimation of how much memory is avaliable for starting new applications without relying on swapping.
 It considers memory lost to paging and other unclaimable bits.
 Memory total is below the theoretical installed (i.e., 2,048 MB) because the kernel keeps some for itself.
 Another chunk is probably gobbled by the hardware.
 - The default size in `free` and `/proc/meminfo` is 1 kB = 1,024 bytes.

 `Available disk space`: command `df` (disk filesystem) checks disk usage on a mounted filesystem, in 1 kB blocks.
 Unfortunately, the command includes some *tmpfs* (temporary file system) and one *devtmpfs* for device files (the interfaces between actual physical devices and the user).
 Both are virtual filesystems created to store files in volatile (RAM) memory… Option `-x` excludes those entries and option `--total` conveniently adds the columns for us.
-Giga-sized blocks (option `-BG`) are too coarse for an accurate measurement.
+Giga-sized blocks (option `-BG`) are too coarse for an accurate measurement and some arithmetic calculations must follow.

 `CPU usage`: command `vmstat` displays CPU activity in near-real time.
 The first argument is the *delay* between updates, while the second sets *count* determinations.
 The first report produced gives averages since the last reboot, and so we keep the second (last) row.
 We are interested in column `id` (*idle*, 15th), the complement of the utilization rate.
 - On the other hand, CPU *load* is defined as the number of processes using or waiting to use one core at a single point in time.
 It can be determined with command `uptime`.

 `Last reboot`: command `uptime` running *since* option (`-s`).<br>
 `LVM in use`? one needs to find a single mounted filesystem whose device name starts with `/dev/mapper/`.
 Available options are commands `df`, `mount`, and `blkid`.
 Alternatively, one can read the system configuration file `/etc/fstab`.
-Instead of name, it is also possible to limit the search by device type, *lvm*.
+Instead of by name, it is also possible to limit the search by device type, *lvm*.
 In this case, consider command `lsblk`.<br>
 `Active Internet (TCP and UDP) connections`: command `netsat` has been superseded by `ss` (socket statistics).
 Options `-tu` will display only sockets of the TCP and UDP protocols, filtered with `-o state connected` to allow all states except *listening* and *closed*.<br>
 `Logged users`: simple count of `who` results.
 - Equally valid is the `users | wc -w` combination.